Frame foam – the specialist for interior doors

 The question remains as to how many cans of frame foam you need per door.
 If the door frame is attached with PU foam at points near the hinges and at about the height of the door lock, a 400 ml can should be enough for two to three doors.
 If for soundproofing reasons you opt to foam around the entire frame, you will require one can per door.
 Alternatively, you could also use a somewhat less expensive pistol foam.

-How to work with frame foam - nine important tips
+How to work with frame foam - eight important tips

 Any more questions?